akhil4674/Blowing-the-Cup/content/About Me/1732923295861-Sooo..-What-do-you-want-to-know-?-👀/index.md

   </li>
   <li>
-At  Bosch Semiconductor Plant, whee I use the Data Analytics to monitor and control the Manufacturing Processes bringing the production quality till 3 sigma Value using Machine-learning Methods like Policy Optimization.</li>
+At  Bosch Semiconductor Plant, whee I use the Data Analytics to monitor and control the Manufacturing Processes bringing the production quality till 3 sigma Value using Optimization Methods</li>
 </ul>

 {{< /timelineItem >}}